 Director of Training and Professional Development

-Senior Manager, Finance & Operations
+Associate Director of Finance & Operations

 Pamela joined the Out & Equal Workplace Advocates staff in June 2006, as the new office manager.
 Pamela earned her bachelor’s degree in Women’s Studies with a minor in Judaic Studies from the University of Massachusetts at Amherst.
 She also spent two semesters as part of a teaching collective within the Women’s Studies Department at SUNY Albany, where she co-taught the course “Introduction to Feminisms.”
 Pamela has a long history working with nonprofit organizations dedicated to social change.
 She was on the coordinating committee for the Social Justice Center in Albany, NY an umbrella group of nonprofit organizations.
 She was also was part of the collective at Peace Offerings (a nonprofit fair trade craft store) and worked for five years on the committee for the Women’s Networking Fair in Albany, NY.
 She is currently active in the Network of Spiritual Progressives, eQuality Scholarship Collaborative, and Jewish Voice for Peace.
 Pamela enjoys biking, animals, reading, foreign films, science fiction, and vegetarian cooking.
 She lives with her three cats in Berkeley, CA.